effector/reflect/Readme.md

   )
 }
 ```

-Here we have a fairly typical structure: user form is represented by one big component tree, which takes all of it's subsriptions at the top-level and then data is provided down the tree via props.
+Here we have a fairly typical structure: the user form is represented by one big component tree, which takes all its subscriptions at the top level, and then the data is provided down the tree via props.

-As you can see, downside of such approach is that any update of `$formValid` or `$name` will trigger the full rerender of this component's tree, even though each of these stores only needed here for one specific input or submit button down below.
-This means that React will have to perform more diffing work to produce the update to the DOM.
+As you can see, the disadvantage of this approach is that any update to `$formValid` or `$name` will cause a full rendering of that component tree, even though each of those stores is only needed for one specific input or submit button at the bottom.
+This means that React will have to do more work on diffing to create the update in the DOM.

-This could be fixed by moving subscriptions further down the component's tree by creating separate components like this
+This can be fixed by moving the subscriptions further down the component tree by creating separate components, as done here

 ```tsx
 function UserFormSubmitButton() {